lopezleandro03/azd-devcenter/README.md

 1. Define the following environment variables to define your DevCenter catalog as a GitHub repository.
 The DevCenter catalog is a GitHub repository that contains the environment templates.

+Bash:
 ```bash
 export GITHUB_TOKEN=<your_github_token>
 export GIT_OWNER=<git_owner>
 export GIT_REPO=<git_repo>
 ```

+PowerShell:
 ```PowerShell
 $env:GITHUB_TOKEN="<your_github_token>"
 $env:GIT_OWNER="<git_owner>"
 $env:GIT_REPO="<git_repo>"
 ```

-2. Run 'azd up' from the root of this repository and follow the prompts to bootstrap your DevCenter.
+2. Run `azd up` from the root folder of this repository and follow the prompts to bootstrap your DevCenter.
 3. Go to the [Developer Portal](https://devportal.microsoft.com) and start creating environments.

 > Note: If you used the [Azure official repo for Azure Deployment Environments](https://github.com/Azure/deployment-environments) as your DevCenter catalog, then you should be able to deploy sample environments already.
 Otherwise, you should start defining your own environments.